ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/k8s-deployment.md

 ```
 Access the service using the external IP and NodePort

-For Minikube users, you can obtain the IP using:
+For Minikube users, you can obtain the IP using.
 ```yaml
 $ minikube ip
 ```